zackhanni/soundslikesoma/_blogs/philadelphia-rnb-recording-studios.md

 ## The Transition From Bands to Solo RnB Vocal Artists

-Disco music gained popularity and later developed into electro and hip-hop music.
+Disco music gained popularity and later developed into electronic and hip-hop music.
 With the influence of punk rock, new wave music was created.
 By the 1980s, the foundation for modern RnB had been set.

 Synthesizers, drum machines, sequencers, electronic keyboards, and samplers were widely used in 80s music.
 With the various band members choosing to include these new electronic music gadgets into their conventional band configuration, the **RnB band** continued to be the expected standard.

 Kool & The Gang, DeBarge, Lionel Richie, The Jacksons, Cameo, Chic, Sade, New Edition, and some of the most important performers, Michael Jackson, and Prince, were among the outfits and artists who embodied this adaptation.
 By favoring session musicians and producers over regular band members, Prince, Whitney Houston, Janet Jackson, and Michael Jackson set the foundation for modern R&B.

 Consider the role of people like Quincy Jones and Niles Rodgers in the music created during this period.
 With many bands and groups already performing in solo settings with varying degrees of success, this cleared the way for new solo performers to dominate the soul and RnB scene.
-This is also valid for the members of New Edition, who later achieved chart-topping success as solo artists, with a specific Bobby Brown, taking the lead.
+This is also valid for the members of New Edition, who later achieved chart-topping success as solo artists, with a specific, Bobby Brown, taking the lead.

 **RnB singing** groups began to be favored over the band structure that groups like Mint Condition and Atlantic Starr retained.
 Unfortunately, by the 1990s, RnB and soul bands were relics of the past; Mint Condition was the only **RnB group** still carrying the flame.
 Boyz II Men, TLC, Destiny's Child, Eternal, and All 4 One all scored chart-topping songs while working with various hip-hop producers and rappers, ensuring the sustained success of R&B singing groups.